After owning and operating a webhosting company for ten years, I

 which processess tens of milions of transactions per year.

-In my second year I was in charge of running the core backend
+During my second year there I was in charge of running the core backend

 service and responsible for migrating our systems to Amazon

 Webservices.
-After the migration was complete and brief stint as part
+After the migration was complete and a brief stint as part

 of the data science team, I decided to move on.
 After two years,